 2. Practice Random Acts of Kindness

 Reaching out to strangers is difficult for those of us who have always lived within our own little circles of friends, acquaintances, and institutions (workplaces, churches, etc.).
 Participating in a “soup kitchen” event on Thanksgiving, sponsored by your work or church is comfortable.
 Seeing strangers in need and reaching out to them on a personal level is quite different.
 That mother ahead of you in line at the grocery store who must put some items back?
 Approach her and offer to pay.
 Every time you make contact with a complete stranger is a time you get out of your comfort zone.
 Soon, you may find yourself striking up conversations with complete strangers all the time – new “worlds” open up.

 3. Visit Different Places of Worship

 Whether you consider yourself a religious person or not, it is always a good thing to expose yourself to religions, cultures, and belief systems that are “foreign” to you.
-If you consider yourself a Christian, how about attending services at a mosque of a Jewish temple?
+If you consider yourself a Christian, how about attending services at a mosque or a Jewish temple?
 Or, how about a “new age” gathering?
 You will expose yourself to a variety of thoughts and make connections with those who view life very differently.